pocl/pocl/doc/sphinx/source/cuda.rst

   search path, and/or the library directory containing ``libcuda.{so,dylib}`` to your library search path.

-  The CUDA backend requires LLVM 4.0 or newer, and LLVM must have been built with the NVPTX backend enabled.
+  The CUDA backend requires LLVM built with the NVPTX backend enabled.

 2) Build pocl
 ~~~~~~~~~~~~~